 Does Insurance Cover Ice Dams?

 On most insurance policies, ice dams will be covered by insurance.
-The damages that come from ice dams will also be covered (water, mold, roof damage, etc.).
-It’s important to get your ice dams fixed right away as if they are left untreated, this could be cause for denial of your claim by your insurance company due to negligence.
+The damages from ice dams will also be covered, such as water, mold and roof damage.
+As of 2019, the Insurance Information Institute found that around one in 50 insured homes had coverage for property losses caused by water damage and freezing, accounting for over 29% of all personal property insurance claims.
+It’s crucial to get your ice dams fixed right away because lack of treatment could be cause for denial of your claim by your insurance company due to negligence.

-After an ice dam, call your local ice dam restoration company or roofer that specializes in fixing ice dams.
-They’ll be able to come out to your property to determine the extent of the damage caused by the ice dam and begin the restoration process for roof leaks, water damage, and mold damage before it gets too pricey or dangerous.
+After an ice dam develops on your roof, call your local ice dam restoration company or roofer that specializes in fixing ice dams.
+Rhode Island Restoration is the local expert in removing ice dams and repairing the water damage they cause.
+We’ll be able to come out to your property to determine the extent of the damage caused by the ice dam and begin the restoration process for roof leaks, water damage and mold damage before it gets too pricey or dangerous.